-The MeteoSwiss integration can be set up on any Home Assistant installation.
-No matter if you’re running Home Assistant Core in a Docker container or Home Assistant on a Raspberry Pi.
-It should work everywhere.
+The MeteoSwiss integration is a versatile tool that can be incorporated into any Home Assistant installation.
+Be it Home Assistant Core running in a Docker container or Home Assistant operating on a Raspberry Pi, it's built to run without a hitch.

-You will, however, need to have the Home Assistant Community Store (HACS) installed and configured.
-You’ll find a guide on how to do that on the official website.
-HACS requires that you are running at least Home Assistant Core version 0.110.0, you have a GitHub account, and that you have access to the filesystem where Home Assistant is located.
+However, there's a small catch.
+To set this up, you need to have the Home Assistant Community Store (HACS) installed and configured.
+The official website provides a handy guide on how to do this.
+The key requirements are Home Assistant Core version 0.110.0 or higher, a GitHub account, and access to the filesystem housing Home Assistant.

-By default the MeteoSwiss integration will try to determine the best settings for you based on your location.
-If you’re not happy with the result you can change it at this point.
-A list of weather stations is found here.
-After clicking on submit the setup is complete.
+The MeteoSwiss integration has a built-in feature to determine the optimal settings based on your location.
+If you're not satisfied with the suggested settings, you certainly have the freedom to modify them.
+A comprehensive list of weather stations is available here.
+After you click submit, the setup is complete.

-Displaying MeteoSwiss weather information in your Lovelace UI
+Displaying MeteoSwiss weather information in your Home Assistant Dashboard

 Other MeteoSwiss sensors

 In addition to the basic weather and forecast data, the MeteoSwiss integration provides various other sensors for your use.
 While I can't guarantee if these vary based on the station you've selected, here's what I have: